 This makes Ahmedabad the fifth largest city in India and the seventh largest metropolitan area.
 Forbes magazine ranked Ahmedabad as the third fastest growing city of the decade.

 As of 2016, there is an estimated population of over 7 million people living in Ahmedabad, and over 8 million people living in the metropolitan area.
-There are approximately 31,000 rural families living in Ahmedabad with about 1,700 of them living below the poverty line.
+Approximately 31,000 rural families are living in Ahmedabad with about 1,700 of them living below the poverty line.
 In addition to the rural families, around 250,000 people are living in slums.
-The population density is around 9,900 people per square kilometer or around 26,000 per square mile.
-There are around 2,500 registered non-resident Indians living in the city as well.
+The population density is approximately 9,900 people per square kilometer or around 26,000 per square mile with 464 square kilometers (or 179.2 square miles) available in the city area.
+There are about 2,500 registered non-resident Indians living in the city as well.

 Ahmedabad Population Growth